dakbill/dakbill.github.io/about.md

 The arrangement above is in order of strength and recent use.

 #### Computer troubleshooting and Minor repairs
-As part of my training I was taken through hardware, software and network troubleshooting and have applied these skills in internship and some mini projects of my own.
+As part of my training I was taken through hardware and software troubleshooting and have applied these skills in internship and some mini projects of my own.

 #### Digital Art
 Even though I am not an excellent artist, I have some experience in using applications that are tailored towards digital art.
 Some of these are Adobe Photoshop and Rhino.